ShreeyashGarde/Dr/readme.md

 # SmileLine Full-Stack Website 🌐

 Welcome to the SmileLine Full-Stack Website repository!
-This project was developed during an internship at SmileLine by Me and Shreeyash Garde.
+This project was developed during an internship at SmileLine by Me and Pranav Khandagale.
 This full-stack website encompasses an array of functionalities and features a robust tech stack.

 ## Overview 🚀